awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    + `mediaType`: Typically either JavaScript or Flash for executable assets\.
    + `width`: Width of the video asset\.
    + `height`: Height of the video asset\.
-   + `bitrate`: Bit rate of the video asset\.
+   + `bitrate`: Bitrate of the video asset\.
 This is not typically included for an executable asset\.
    + `scalable`: Indicates whether to scale the video to other dimensions\.
    + `maintainAspectRatio`: Indicates whether to maintain the aspect ratio while scaling\.
    + `mezzanine`: Specifies a mezzanine MP4 asset, if the VPAID ad includes one\.
 Example: `"https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4"`\.